At Casey Services, we make sure AC installation is done right, the first time.

 - Removal – We remove your old unit (if there is one) and recycle the unit and freon.
 If someone is caught not properly recycling, but instead venting freon, it can result in a $10,000 fine due to its harmful environmental effects!

 - Retest – We then pull a vacuum on the system, sucking all the nitrogen and any contaminants out.
 Again, this keeps the system free of harmful moisture that would later acidize and destroy parts.
-And again, this allows us to test for any leaks.

 - Inspection – Once approved by the inspector, we fire on the system and do our last test and calibrations.